 Frequently Asked Questions (FAQs)

-1. What is the difference between the existing Seniors Card and the new card?
+1. What is the difference between the Seniors Card and the Senior Savers Card?

-- Does not include access to NSW Government rebates and transport concessions.
+- The Senior Savers Card does not include access to NSW Government rebates and transport concessions.

-Apart from these differences, the new card will provide the same discounts and deals as the current Seniors Card.
+Apart from these differences, both cards provide the same discounts and deals.

-2. What is the eligibility difference between the existing and new card?
+2. What is the eligibility difference between the Seniors Card and the Senior Savers Card ?

 NSW Seniors Card holders must be retired or doing no more than 20 hours of paid employment per week, averaged over a year, whereas NSW Senior Savers Card holders just need to be aged 60 or over.